 What Is A Weak Cappuccino?

-A weak cappuccino is a cappuccino with a lower proportion of espresso to milk and foam.
+A weak cappuccino is one with a lower proportion of espresso to milk and foam.

 Cappuccino is traditionally made with equal parts espresso, steamed milk, and foam.